Rookout/docs/docs/sample-applications.md

         <img src="/img/screenshots/python_tutorial_4.png" width="285px" height="350px" />
         2. In the [Rookout app](https://app.rookout.com), open the file `app.py`
         <img src="/img/screenshots/python_tutorial_0.png" width="400px" height="300px" />
-        3. Add a rule to line 64 by clicking left to the line numbering (just like you would have created a breakpoint on an IDE)
+        3. Add a Breakpoint to line 64 by clicking left to the line numbering (just like you would have created a breakpoint on an IDE)
         ![](/img/screenshots/python_tutorial_1.png)
         4. Try clicking on `Clear completed` again to see the message that pops in the Rookout app
         5. We can now see the whole stacktrace leading to this point and the local variables: